wapmorgan/Threadable/README.md

 // use only 2 workers (this is enough for our work)
 $pool->setPoolSize(2);

 // dispatch payload to workers.
 Notice!
-WorkerPool uses sendData() method instance of sendPayload(). foreach ($files as $file) {
+WorkerPool uses sendData() method instead of sendPayload(). foreach ($files as $file) {
     echo 'Enqueuing '.$file[0].' with size '.$file[1].PHP_EOL;
     $pool->sendData([$file]);